tweag/cardano-conformance-testing-of-consensus/docs/design.md

 The purpose of `testgen` is to generate test cases; it accepts arguments to select a specific class of tests, and potentially some test-specific tuning knobs (to eg, change the "difficulty" of the test.)
-Each class of tests will have an associated `Gen`erator, which `testgen` will invoke to instantiate the test class.
+Each class of tests will have an associated Generator, which `testgen` will invoke to instantiate the test class.
 Its output will be a test file containing a point schedule and a (mechanical) description of the property which needs to pass.